flowdock/api-docs/docs/Organizations.md

 ```

 * `id`: Organization resource ID
+* `user_limit`: maximum number of users with the current subscription
 * `subscription`: information about the Flowdock subscription of the organization, contains `trial_ends` or `billing_date` depending on the value of `trial`

 ## Get an organization